-Once you have been blogging for a little while you will start to come to a point where you have written about all the obvious topics.
+Once you have been blogging for a little while, you will come to a point where you have written about all the obvious topics.
 You will have given all the tips and advice you could give in a blog post.
-And you will probably have described your products and services in very much detail.
+You will probably have described your products and services in great detail.
 Now what?
 What else can you write about?
 Here’s how blog writing can give you brand new ideas for your business.

 Get your thinking cap on

-This is the point where having a blog and wanting to continually provide good content to your readers gets interesting.
-These readers, who are your existing and potential clients, want to keep getting their weekly (or twice monthly) fix of your wisdom.
-So, it’s time you looked at your business as well as your industry a different way.
+This is the point where having a blog and wanting to continually provide good content to your readers, gets interesting.
+These readers, your existing and potential clients, want to keep getting their weekly (or twice monthly) fix of your wisdom.
+So, it’s time you looked at your business, as well as your industry, a different way.

-Start looking for the less obvious, the hidden topics in your industry as well as your business.
-Don’t’ just go deeper into your topic, go sideways.
+Start looking for the less obvious hidden topics in your industry, as well as in your business.
+Don’t just go deeper into your topic, go sideways.
 Look at it from different angles.
 Look at it from an outsider’s viewpoint.
 Blog writing doesn’t have to be about covering the obvious.
 That gets boring quite quickly.
-What could be interesting to someone who has no idea about your industry?
-Or how about someone who already knows a lot and it would be great to find something surprising for them to learn as well?
+What might be interesting to someone who has no idea about your industry?
+Or how about someone who already knows a lot – it would be great to find something surprising for them to learn as well?

-This is where blogging really makes you think.
-And that is a good thing.
-Yes, it will take a bit longer to come up with those topics, but it’s rewarding.
+You get to a point where blogging really challenges you to think differently about your business – and that is a good thing!
+Yes, it may take a bit longer to come up with those topics, but it’s rewarding.
 You start learning new things about your industry yourself.
 Or you might even come up with new ideas for your business – new ways of doing things, new products or services, a new audience segment you could serve.
 How exciting!

 You don’t have to do this alone, get help with your blog writing

-When you reach that point it’s probably a good idea to have a small group of people to do a brainstorming session with.
-Maybe you meet some people through networking who you get on really well with, who would all benefit from a boost like that.
+When you reach that point, it’s a good idea to have a small group of people to do a brainstorming session with.
+Maybe you met some people through networking who you get on really well with, who would all benefit from a boost like that.
 Get together and take turns hot seating.
 Describe your business and let others come up with blog ideas for your business.
 Your only job is to write all those ideas down.
 Then it’s the next person’s turn.

 Over to you